Austin Apartments That Actually Allow Large Dogs (Verified List)

 Austin Apartments That Allow Large Dogs: South Austin

 South Austin (78704, 78745, 78748) has some of the most dog-friendly communities in the metro.
-Older properties along the South Lamar and Manchaca corridors tend to have more relaxed pet policies than newer luxury builds.
-For large dog owners, this area also offers something hard to find elsewhere: garden-style properties with private fenced patios at ground-floor units.
+Older properties along the South Lamar and Manchaca corridors typically carry more relaxed pet policies than newer luxury builds.
+For large dog owners, this area also offers something hard to find elsewhere: garden-style properties with private fenced patios on ground-floor units.

 South Austin Large-Dog-Friendly Communities